 Program for two women's voices

-Dialogos presents its new a cappella program which explores the intimate and powerful world of medieval liturgical music.
+Dialogos created this a cappella program which explores the intimate and powerful world of medieval liturgical music.
 As we open the door to musical worlds from a thousand years ago, we are usually curious and intimidated: we are lulled by their unusual sounds, we look at them cautiously, as if touching delicate and precious objects.
 Sometimes we catalogue and analyze them, and it makes us feel proud.
 But our respect for these texts and music sometimes prevents us from facing them, embracing them, pronouncing their texts, not only being « touched by them » but letting them "work within us », in the same way as they shaped the lives of men and women who sang them all their lives, day and night, without always understanding their meaning...
 For them it was not an « early music ».
 It was their way of speaking, breathing, resting, giving rhythm to their daily life.
 It helped them to overcome their fear of the Others that they called Barbarians, to scare away demons, to exorcise or pray the forces beyond themselves.

 This program, woven of light and shadow, is a dialogue between medieval texts and some more contemporary poets.
 They speak and sing about exile, wandering, about sons cursed by their fathers, about the nobility of spirit that appears furtively at dawn, like a shade between wake and sleep...